Numb Feet When Running? Here Are 8 Possible Causes + Fixes

 #1: Tight Running Shoes

-Poorly-fitting running shoes are one of the most common causes of foot numbness when running.
-If your running shoes are too tight, the shoe squeezes the metatarsal region and compresses the nerves and blood vessels that supply the feet and toes.
+For example, if your running shoes are too short, the shoe squeezes the metatarsal region and compresses the nerves and blood vessels that supply the feet and toes.

 While a running shoe that is too short in length (for example, a size 9 for a runner who needs a 9.5) can lead to numbness or tingling in the feet, the width of the shoe is the main offender.